Search

 • The defendant touched the victim’s private parts

 Facing charges for a sexual offense isn’t a problem you should take on alone.
-You can face severe consequences because of these charges, so getting help from a criminal defense attorney is your smartest choice.
+You can face severe consequences because of these charges, so getting help from a Tampa sex crime defense attorney is your smartest choice.

 You can get help now by contacting Mike G Law.
 Reach out today for a free consultation and legal advice that will help.